 - Ben Wong as Bowman.
 The reason why I put him first was sort of by order of appearance and somewhat because I’m biased (LOL).
 Anyway, he was actually somewhat my favorite character throughout despite his limited screen time.
 (Though acceptable since I felt he contributed to the story with tying in different characters and moving the story forward but didn’t need to be ‘in your face’ to get the point across.)
 I felt so bad for him at the beginning since he was just part of the whole charade that Yan was putting up for herself, wanting to find replacements for her past (and more specifically for Ka Ming).
 But then I had somewhat forgiven Yan for deceiving him.
 Though that didn’t mean I like him less because I found him very genuine, not tainted by all the things around them.
 Ben had made that happened with his portrayal–regardless of the amount of screen time he had.
 In a way, I was glad he got a new start later–after Yan finally sorted out her mind (for good).
 (Side-note: My mom actually wanted to see Ben portray Kenny’s character instead YET I had convinced her it wasn’t a good idea because that would mean he was part of the ‘cannibalism’ conspiracy.
 LOL!
 NOT that anyone was being sacrificed in the events of shooting the drama but those types of characters were disturbing still, LOL!)

 - Maggie Siu as Emma.
 One of Maggie’s couldn’t care less roles?
 I don’t know.
 It seemed like it didn’t fit her.
 I had a hard time imagining Emma so dumb, mostly due to Maggie.
 NOT that I doubt her acting in the past, but this time it seemed weird.
 I don’t know what happened.
 But it was like she was uncomfortable with the role?
 I enjoyed her chemistry with Moses when they were shown as a somewhat cute couple at first.
-Yet it all crumbled in the later events (mostly due to the story), but I also had a hard time with her character was that naive.
-But I guess her character wasn’t too unbelievable since she was so sheltered by her sister and how she sort of depended heavily on her sister to look after the family business so she didn’t have to worry about other stuffs.
+Yet it all crumbled in the later events (mostly due to the story), but I also had a hard time with her character being that naive.
+But I guess her character wasn’t too unbelievable since she was so sheltered by her sister and how she sort of depended heavily on her sister to look after the family business so she didn’t have to worry about other stuff.

 - Astrid Chan as Gina.
 I had mixed feelings for her throughout the series but I let go of certain judgments later on because I felt she was another victim in this whole web of lies and other deception games.
-So she chosen to stick around and continued with her role but I felt she was so given a bad image or seemed to reflect so in front of the others at the beginning because her husband was so good at acting that she had been pushed to become the ‘bad person’.
+So she chose to stick around and continue with her role but I felt she was so given a bad image or seemed to reflect so in front of the others at the beginning because her husband was so good at acting that she had been pushed to become the ‘bad person’.
 Astrid didn’t fail to deliver her emotions throughout, projecting her image–or what we were led into believing–and the actual tormenting turmoils she went through later on.

 - Joey Mak as the young Gina.
 Good casting actually since she somewhat resembled Astrid.
 OR did they do the make up that way and somewhat of the hairstyle too?
 Not sure but she did manage to show consistency in the character.